 What is a 500 Internal Server Error?

-We all know the frustration of trying to visit a website and then seeing some sort of 500 internal server error.
+We all know the frustration of trying to visit a website and then seeing a 500 Internal Server Error.
 These are generic warnings for several computer errors.
-Basically, the server that hosts the website you are trying to reach cannot complete your request.
+The server that hosts the website you are trying to reach cannot complete your request.

 The issue causing the 500 error message could be a permissions or security issue with the server, the website reaching its memory limit, bad files on the site or a bad cache on your device, among other issues.